nguyenan11/Algorithm/README.md

 # Algorithm practice
-* Practice algorithm mainly using Java
+* Practice algorithm mainly using *Java*
-* Leetcode problems are in Python (will be indicated under problem's title)
+* Leetcode problems are in *Python* (will be indicated under problem's title)

+#### Please let me know if there're any bugs or any of the link isn't working.
+Thank you!

 ### Goal: 1 - 3 problems per day